Ray-B-Ouamba/SWEET-HAIR-SALON2/README.md

 * Address any issues with your three buttons (our story, the team, and meet us):
   * When you click on it, it should take you to the corresponding page where you may check more details.

 ## LESSONS LEARNED:

-* Debuge code,
-* learn to structure your work.
-* Learn to nest one html page into another.
+* Get proficient at organizing your work so you can spot problems fast.
+* Acquire proficiency in nesting HTML pages.
-* Learn to debuge code.
+* Gain knowledge in debugging code.

 ## SIMILAR PROJECT: